 The 8WF William Floyd substation is in overall good condition.
 There are small signs of wear and fracture of the piling caps that the substation equipment sits on.
 There are also large areas on ground that the gravel is not distributed over in the substation.
-Some spare equipment currently not is service is being stored in the substation yard.
-Figure 4.6 shows both some of the bare ground and an example of equipment being stored.
+Some spare equipment currently not in service is being stored in the substation yard as noted two years ago and this same equipment remains.
+Recently, one of the transformers underwent some maintenance on the Constant Oil Preservation System (COPS) tank and the mineral oil from this maintenance operation still resides in the oil containment pit under the transformer.
+Figure 4-5 shows some of the bare ground and an example of equipment being stored.

-Figure 4-6: Bare Ground and Spare Equipment Transformer in Substation
+Figure 4-5: Bare Ground and Spare Equipment Transformer in Substation